St. Pete Restaurants Showcase Rich Flavors and Cultures

 For breakfast, select from omelets, pancakes, French toast and platters.
 Lunch and dinner bring hearty portions such as specialty sandwiches, pasta, meats, fish and salads.
 A few favorites include corned beef hash, shrimp and grits, and huge pancakes.
 Trip’s Diner is also affordable, making it a double-win.

 Fresh coffee, handmade pastas and in-house baked goods – that’s what travelers find at Mazzaro’s Italian Market.
 This gourmet food market not only serves treats visitors can take home, but Mazzaro’s also specializes in cold and hot sandwiches.
 Just remember to go during breakfast or lunch because this spot closes early.

 The bakery offers fresh breads, cookies, cakes, cannolis and tiramisu.
 Prepared entrees include chicken cacciatore and chicken parmesan, meatballs in marinara, and pork lion, to name a few.
 If trying sandwiches, select from turkey, ham, roast beef, meatballs and burgers.
-Or sample the tuna, lobster, beef Reuben or grilled cheese.
-There are plenty of options.
+Or sample tuna, lobster, beef Reuben or grilled cheese.

 Open for lunch and dinner, Parkshore Grill features contemporary American favorites with a twist.
 Chef Tyson adds personality to each dish, ensuring guests enjoy rich flavors on traditional pairings.
 Parkshore Grill ranks among the top St. Pete restaurants for fine dining and atmosphere.

 For lunch, try a burger, signature bowl, salad, or entree such as crab cake, sirloin or Gulf shrimp.
 Dinner brings land and sea options, including filet mignon, rack of lamb, lobster, salmon and combo options.
 There are plenty of vegetarian options, too.